• Home

 Jump to Recipe Print Recipe

 And lastly?
 Roasted garlic scapes on top make this one of the prettiest things I have ever set eyes on.
-It might just be a humble egg soup, but to me it’s one of those magical recipes that show how easy yet exciting food can be.
+It might just be a humble egg soup, but to me, it’s one of those magical recipes that show how easy yet exciting food can be.

 I never thought I would get this hyped up about an egg soup, but I hope it at least inspires you to make it.
-Read on for more hot info how garlic scapes and eggs are best friends!
+Read on for more hot info on how garlic scapes and eggs are best friends!

 Table of contents